this is the super phone i really like this thanks to samsung

 The Samsung Galaxy Note is an interesting device that’s been designed as an all-in-one smartphone and tablet.
 Whether it holds any appeal will depend on you getting your head (and hands) around its mammoth size.
 If you’re comfortable with the design of the Galaxy Note, you’re left with a phone that has a brilliant display, excellent performance and slick software.

-Samsung Galaxy Note: Design and display
+Samsung Galaxy Note: Software and performance

 really nice phone....